xcit-lab/minds-and-machines/README.md

 ## Cognitive Science, Artificial Intelligence and Education

 ### ATTENTION:
-#### Due to the storm and the potential dangers associated with it, the workshop Minds and Machines is cancelled for this morning.
-We’re planning to start the workshop this afternoon at 2pm with the AI Methods and Deep Learning intro (Mussack).
+#### Due to the storm and the potential dangers associated with it, the workshop Minds and Machines is cancelled for today and will start on Tuesday 11 February 2020.

 ### Purpose of the Workshop